corda/corda/docs/source/corda-firewall-configuration-file.rst

         :listeningAddress: The host and port to bind to as ``TLS 1.2/AMQP 1.0`` listener.
 This may be a specific network interface on multi-homed machines.
             It may also differ from the externally exposed public ``p2pAddress`` of the port if the firewalls, or load balancers transparently reroute the traffic.

-   :customSSLConfiguration:  The default behaviour is that the inbound ``TLS 1.2/AMQP 1.0`` connections present certificate details from (``<workspace>/<certificatesDirectory>/sslkeystore.jks``)
-        and validate against (``<workspace>/<certificatesDirectory>/truststore.jks``), using the passwords defined in the root config.
-However, distinct KeyStores may be configured in this section:

-        :keyStorePassword: The password for the TLS KeyStore.

-        :keyStorePrivateKeyPassword: Optional parameter to lock the private keys within the KeyStore.
-If it is missing, it will be assumed that the private keys password is the same as
-            ``keyStorePassword`` above.

-        :trustStorePassword: The password for TLS TrustStore.

-        :sslKeystore: The path to the KeyStore file to use in inbound ``TLS 1.2/AMQP 1.0`` connections.

-        :trustStoreFile: The path to the TrustStore file to use in inbound ``TLS 1.2/AMQP 1.0`` connections.

-        :revocationConfig: Please see `revocationConfig`_ parameter above.

 :bridgeInnerConfig:  This section is required for ``BridgeInner`` mode and configures the tunnel connection to the ``FloatOuter`` (s) in the DMZ.
 The section should be absent in ``SenderReceiver`` and ``FloatOuter`` modes: